Let This Feeling: Chart performance

 "Let This Feeling" charted in many European countries, becoming a top-3 hit in Finland as well as a top-20 hit in Austria (17), Lithuania (11), and Switzerland (15).
 In Germany, it reached number 38, spending eight weeks within the German Singles Chart.
 In the UK, the single only reached number 60 on the UK Singles Chart, with one week within the chart.
 But it became a club hit, peaking at numbers 33 and 20 on the Music Week Dance Singles chart and the Record Mirror Club Chart.
 "Let This Feeling" debuted on the Eurochart Hot 100 at number 78 on 11 December 1993, after charting in Denmark, Finland and Sweden.
 It peaked at number 51 in January 1994.
 Outside Europe, the song was successful in Israel, becoming a top-10 hit (8).

 Music video

 The music video for "Let This Feeling" was directed by Scottish director Matthew Glamorre and produced by Angie Daniel for Momentum Video.
 It was released on 4 October 1993 and features Simone Angel performing in a shimmering crystal maze of mirrors in a silver flashing kaleidoscope thing and flying on a pegasus sculpture.
 The sculpture was made by English sculptor, performance artist, jewellery-maker, and portraitist Andrew Logan.
+MTV Europe put "Let This Feeling" on "break out" rotation in February 1994.